CWBudde/dglOpenGL/Readme.md

 dglOpenGL
 =========

-GitHub fork of the dglOpenGL header translation.
+Personal fork of the dglOpenGL header translation.
 The header is mostly kept as it is, except for removing deprecated stuff and extracting compiler defines to an external include file (dglOpenGL.inc).

 The original project is hosted on https://bitbucket.org/saschawillems/dglopengl